The Surprising Reasons Different Generations Are Stressed About Money

 How to Help Women Employees Build Financial Security

-Women’s equality in the workplace has gradually improved over recent decades.
-Yet despite this progression, female employees still face discrimination and pay disparity that threatens their financial security.
+Women’s equality in the workplace has gradually improved in the past few decades.
+Despite this progression, female employees still face pay discrimination that threatens their financial security.

-In 2002, women made about $0.80 for each $1 their male counterparts made in 2002, according to Pew Research.
-Today, over 20 years later, the gender wage gap of about $0.80 on the dollar persists.
-This makes women in the workplace disproportionately more susceptible to increased financial stress, insecurity and even burnout, compared to their male colleagues.
+In 2002, women made about $0.80 for each $1 their male counterparts made, according to Pew Research.
+Today, there is still a gender wage gap of about $0.80 on the dollar.
+As a result, women in the workplace are more susceptible to financial stress, insecurity and burnout, compared to their male colleagues.

-Learn how financial stress uniquely impacts working women and how firms of all sizes can help their female team members build financial security.
+Learn how financial stress affects your employees and how all companies can help their female team members build financial security.

 Women are less likely to be promoted, compared to their male counterparts

-Across the corporate ladder, women are underrepresented at every rung.
-Less than 50% of entry-level positions are filled by women, according to research by McKinsey & Co., but only 28% of C-suite positions are filled by women.
+Women are underrepresented at every rung on the corporate ladder.
+Less than 50% of entry-level positions are filled by women, according to research by McKinsey & Co., compared to 28% of C-suite positions.
 This speaks to a larger trend: the higher the corporate position, the less female representation within the role.

-During promotion cycles, female employees are less likely to get promoted to a managerial role, compared to their male colleagues.
-Since women are less likely to get promoted, they are less likely to attain salary increases at the same pace as their male colleagues.
+Female employees are also less likely to get promoted to a managerial role, compared to their male colleagues.
+As a result, they are less likely to attain salary increases at the same pace as their male colleagues.

 Women with marginalized identities are hit the hardest by financial stress & a lack of financial security

-Women are hit hard by financial insecurity — about 25% of women say they’re struggling financially, compared to 18% of men, according to a Mercer report.
-But, when it comes to financial security and the workplace, not all female employees have the same experience.
+About 25% of women say they’re struggling financially, compared to 18% of men, according to a Mercer report.
+But not all female employees have the same experience when it comes to financial security and the workplace.

-In fact, women with marginalized identities (e.g., LGBTQ+ women, disabled women, women of color) are hit the hardest by financial insecurity — in addition to genderism, their marginalized identities can make it more difficult to attain equitable wages and promotion opportunities.
+In fact, women with marginalized identities (e.g., LGBTQ+ women, disabled women, women of color) are hit the hardest by financial insecurity.
+Marginalized identities can make it more difficult to attain equitable wages and promotion opportunities.

 For instance, for every 100 men promoted to manager, about 89 white women were promoted, 54 Black women and 65 Latinx women, per McKinsey’s report.
-This shows how the gap in financial security between men and women widens when factoring in marginalized identities, such as race.
+The gap in financial security between men and women clearly widens when factoring in marginalized identities.

 Match contributions can help women prepare for retirement & long-term financial security